JustalK/SERVER-API/README.md

 - Those files will be automatically added by the file **apollo.js**.
 - Add the new request into the directives, mutations or queries types inside the folder **types**.
 - Depedning of your need you might need to create a file inside the **dbs** folder.

+### Pre-commit

+`Husky` has been installed and will prevent to push any code that has not been tested.

 ## Seeding